My Account

-In case you were unaware, the entire Eiffel tower is cloaked in the warm glow of 336 light projectors and 20,000 sparkling strobe lights - see below video.
-From the tower's observation decks, you can enjoy cool evening breezes as you view floodlit bridges, churches, and other landmarks in the glittering Parisian light scape.
+Many tourists visit the surrounding area of the Eiffel Tower at night to see it lit up with strobe lights and enjoy the tower’s nighttime ambiance.
+The benefit of visiting the tower late in the evening is that there are smaller crowds and shorter lines which make the ascent more pleasant.
+What attracts tourists is that the entire Eiffel tower is cloaked in the warm glow of 336 light projectors and 20,000 sparkling strobe lights – see the below video.
+From the tower’s observation decks, you can enjoy cool evening breezes as you view floodlit bridges, churches, and other landmarks in the glittering Parisian lightscape.
+Visiting the Eiffel Tower at night is a beautiful way to appreciate Paris which is known as the city of lights.

-Planning your Nighttime Visit at the Eiffel Tower
+Planning Your Nighttime Visit at the Eiffel Tower

 The Eiffel Tower is open until 11:45 p.m or 12:45 a.m., depending on the time of year.
-Entrance fees vary, depending on whether you're climbing the steps or taking the elevator.
+Entrance fees vary, depending on whether you’re climbing the steps or taking the elevator.
+However, make sure to check with their website, as this time and availability changes due to special events, holidays, as well as recent issues with political and terrorism concerns.

 Pickpocket activity on the way to the Eiffel Tower

-Authorities say the gang is responsible for about two thirds of thefts on the metro and has netted at least €1.3m.
+Authorities say the gang is responsible for about two-thirds of thefts on the metro and has netted at least €1.3m.
 The Paris police judiciaire has been working with Spanish and Italian authorities for the past three years to track down the leaders, who recruited 100 young girls from eastern Europe.
-Investigators believe the girls were threatened with violence if they failed to reach their daily targets, typically between €300 and €1,000.
+Investigators believe the girls were threatened with violence if they failed to reach their daily targets, typically between €300 and €1,000 ($300-$1,060).
 This is a sad story, but one that all travelers need to be aware of.
-Many people make a living as pickpockets - both young and old, and in order for them to do so, someone - especially unknowing tourists will end up falling victim to these individuals.
-Lets hope that by reading these pages on how to identify pickpockets will give you enough insight so your trip to Paris will only be great memories of famous locations, great food, and interesting sights - not the lobby of a Paris police stations making a report for having your wallet stolen.
+Many people make a living as pickpockets – both young and old, and in order for them to do so, someone – especially unknowing tourists will end up falling victim to these individuals.
+Let’s hope that reading these pages on how to identify pickpockets will give you enough insight so your trip to Paris will only be great memories of famous locations, great food, and interesting sights – not the lobby of a Paris police station making a report for having your wallet stolen.

 Pickpocket Activity at the Eiffel Tower

-Many tourists come to the area of the Eiffel Tower at night fall victim to pickpockets.
-The strobes come on for about 10 minutes every hour which is when many people come to the area to see the lights.
-The pickpockets use a variety of distractions to target tourists at the Eiffel Tower such as asking for direction, asking the time, where the subway is in the area, as well as other common pickpocket distractions.
-Pickpockets have operated in and around the Eiffel Tower since it was first erected and anyone visiting the tower should take the same precautions to protect they valuables at this location as they would anywhere else.
+Many tourists who visit the Eiffel Tower at nightfall victim to pickpockets.
+The strobes come on for about 10 minutes every hour to illuminate the Tower and that attracts the tourists, and the tourists attract the thieves.
+The pickpockets use a variety of distractions to target tourists such as asking for directions, asking the time, where the subway is in the area, as well as other common pickpocket distractions.

-Visitors should also be aware that the Eiffel Tower operating company has known about the pickpocket problem too - and even documents that they are not responsible for theft due to pickpocket activity when visiting the tower.
-If you look at this page on which is to the Eiffel Tower operating companies website, you will find the famous quote in Article 34 which states: "The company may not be held liable for theft (from pickpockets), loss or damage of any kind, during a visit." while this is normal for any business which is open to the public, having a quote that specifically makes reference to "pickpockets" is not, but should alert you to take additional precautions.
+Visitors should also be aware that the Eiffel Tower operating company knows about the pickpocket problem too – and even documents that they are not responsible for theft due to pickpocket activity when visiting the tower.
+The company may not be held liable for theft (from pickpockets), loss or damage of any kind, during a visit” is a quote from their website.
+While this is normal for any business which is open to the public, having a quote that specifically makes reference to “pickpockets” is not.
+This in itself should alert you to take additional precautions.

 Pickpockets operate at a variety of locations at the Eiffel Tower.
 One of the most obvious indicators will be one of the numerous "beware of pickpocket" signs you will see at the base of the tower, right before you enter the Eiffel Tower elevators, within some of the elevators, as well as around the various observation decks.